Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 ### How it works
 - Our 'prototype' python code takes the readings of the magnitude of acceleration as measured by the accelerometer, and finds the mean and standard deviation of the last 1000 readings (i.e. 10 seconds).
+- Every time a new reading comes in, the mean and standard deviation values are updated and then compared to a threshold.
+The thresholds have been determined from the testing done in the previous section.
+These thresholds determine whether or not the code thinks that the concentrator is currently turned on or off.
-- It then uses the Matplotlib animation function to plot the updated mean and standard deviation every time a new reading is taken.
+- In order to visualise this information, we have used the Matplotlib animation function to plot the updated mean and standard deviation every time a new reading is taken.
 The plot shows the last 200 updated readings.
 - The thresholds that are set for the mean and standard deviation are also plotted on the graph for easy viewing.
 When both thresholds are met the screen will turn green to show that the oxygen concentrator is running.
 If one or both of the outputs are below their respective thresholds then the screen will be red, indicating that the concentrator is not running.

 ### Demonstration